-• Divestiture impact includes lost income from divested businesses and remaining stranded costs (net of transition arrangement income).
-In the third quarter of 2022, 3M completed both the split-off of the Food Safety business (discussed in Note 3) and the deconsolidation of the Aearo Entities (discussed in Note 14).
+- Acquisition and divestiture impacts are measured separately for the first 12 months post-transaction. - Divestiture impact includes lost income from divested businesses and remaining stranded costs (net of transition arrangement income).
+In the third quarter of 2022, 3M completed the split-off of the Food Safety business (discussed in Note 3). - In the third quarter of 2022, 3M deconsolidated the Aearo Entities and, in the second quarter of 2023, reconsolidated those entities (discussed in Note 14).
+For each of the 12-months post-deconsolidation and post-reconsolidation, impacts are each reflected separately as divestiture and acquisition, respectively.